Network Preference Dynamics using Lattice Theory: Preference Dynamics

 We now propose a family of aggregation functions that satisfies all three properties.
 We suppose agents have different aggregation functions in this family, depending on the characteristics of the agent.

 \begin{definition} Suppose $r \geq 0$.
 The $r$-\emph{median} is the aggregation function

 \end{definition}

-\begin{proposition} $\Median_{r,n}(\cdot)$ satisfies the axioms of anonymity, unanimity, and $r$-middle. \end{proposition} \begin{proof} For the first, the set $\{I \subseteq \{1,2,\dots,n\}: |I| \geq r\}$ is invariant under permutation.
+\begin{proposition} $\Median_r(\cdot)$ satisfies the axioms of anonymity, unanimity, and $r$-middle. \end{proposition} \begin{proof} For the first, the set $\{I \subseteq \{1,2,\dots,n\}: |I| \geq r\}$ is invariant under permutation.
 For the second, use the idempotence property (Lemma \ref{lem:lattice-axiom}).
 For the third, by anonymity, we can, without loss of generality, write each $J$ in the set $\{I \subseteq \{1,2,\dots,n\}: |I| \geq r\}$ as $\{j_m,j_{m+1},\dots,j_{m+r+1}\}$. \end{proof}

-Anonymity implies the order messages are received or the identity of the sender has no bearing on the aggregate preference, depending on the context, a notion of privacy or fairness.
+Anonymity implies the order messages are received or the identity of the sender has no bearing on the aggregate preference, a notion of privacy and fairness, respectively.
 Unanimity implies that if every agent has the same preference, the aggregate should, surely, reflect this.
 Finally, the $r$-middle condition implies, if a series of agents contain each others preferences, meaning agents' preferences differ only by adding comparisons to the preference relation of an existing agent, the aggregate preference will be the $r$-th preference.
 In the following observation, the $r$-median can be interpreted as a coalition-formation mechanism.